nadavmatalon/sudoku/README.md

 It was written in Ruby according to TDD.

-So what is Sodoku?
+So what is __Sodoku__?

 ```
-"Sudoku is a logic-based combinatorial number-placement puzzle.
+Sudoku is a logic-based combinatorial number-placement puzzle.
 The objective is to fill
 a grid made of 9x9 `squares` (81 in total) with digits so that each `column`, each `row`,
 and each `box`* contains all of the digits from 1 to 9.
 The puzzle setter provides a
-partially completed grid, which may have a unique solution or several possible solutions."
+partially completed grid, which may have a unique solution or several possible solutions.

 * The grid contians 9 so-called 'boxes', that is 3x3 sub-grids within the general grid.
 ```